 Data protection statement compiled on: 1 May 2018

-Updated by: The person responsible for data protection Marjo Tipuri, Medical Director Päivi Metsäniemi
+Updated by: The persons responsible for data protection are Marjo Tipuri and Aleksi Schrey, Medical Director Päivi Metsäniemi

 SUMMARY OF THE DATA PROTECTION STATEMENT

 - We are committed to protecting the privacy of students within the scope of our services.
 Your confidence in us is of primary importance.

 - We use your personal data for the provision of healthcare and medical care services, for statutory control and compilation of statistics, to compile statistics about our own activities, to plan our activities, and to carry out and enable scientific research.

 - The data we process comes from students themselves, from observations made by our staff or from educational establishments, or is derived from these.

 - We offer students the opportunities, as required, to influence the processing of their data.
 See Section 8 for a list of your rights.
 You will find forms for example to request copies of your patient documents and to request rectification of inaccurate or incorrect data from FSHS’s online services.